-• Double-click the payment method.

-Or control-click anywhere in the list and choose New Payment Method from the shortcut menu.
-Or select the name of the payment method and click the Edit button at the bottom of the list.
+- Double-click the payment method. - Or select the name of the payment method and click the Edit button at the bottom of the list.

 Or in the Payment Method list, control-click the name of the other name you want to edit and choose Edit Payment Method from the shortcut menu.